KonH/TextEngine/README.md

    - [ ] Android
    - [ ] iOS
 - [ ] Build pipeline:
-   - [ ] Pull foundation and copy to Staging
+   - [x] Pull foundation and copy to Staging
    - [ ] Append latest library and user code
    - [ ] Ready to build & run
+   - [ ] Perform build and place it to Builds
    - [ ] Full build process